CreativeCircus/PHP-Fall-2013/README.md

 ## Before you start

 + Make sure you have a domain name with dedicated hosting and a dedicated subdirectory for this class.
 Even better if you can create a subdomain for this class.
-..* Subdomain or subdirectory root should be named *ccphp*
+Subdomain or subdirectory root should be named **ccphp**

-*THIS IS AN IMPERATIVE REQUIREMENT*
+**THIS IS AN IMPERATIVE REQUIREMENT**

 + Make sure your computer is up to date and will not be sluggish or cause any issues to you for the next 10 weeks.
 There are lab computers available for you to use, but if you decide to use your own computer, it is on you to backup at will.

 ## Attendance Policy

 If you are planning on leaving early or missing class, please notify the instructor prior to class.
-If you miss *2 classes consecutively*, you will fail this course.
+If you miss **2 consecutive classes**, you will fail this course.

 ## Disruptances